NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/13-nra_tutorial.md

 - **Identify the dataset** you want to archive, and note where it is stored (e.g. on NIRD `datalake`/`datapeak`) and its size.
 - **Ask permission from the data owner(s)/original project members** before archiving their data, especially if you are not the sole owner.
 Also check with them whether the data should also be submitted to a public repository such as NCBI/ENA (for sequence data), since this may be a separate step.
 - **Clean up the dataset**.
 Remove any intermediate analysis files that you could recreate by using your analysis / pipelines scripts.
 These files should not be archived.
-Archive your final datasets.
-And don't forget to create a file with the md5sum or sha256sum for the datasets to the folder where your data is.
+Archive your final datasetsin the following way.
+First compress all files with gzip to reduce the overall dataset size.
+And don't forget to create a file with the md5sum or sha256sum for the datasets in the folder where your data is.
 File corruption can be tracked by using these values.
+Then combine all the files of your project into a single tar archive.
+Also create a md5sum or sha256sum for the entire archive and store that output as a textfile.
+The tar file and the text file with the md5/sha256 sum will be uploaded to the archive

 ## Step 1: Start a new dataset entry